stroebitzer/popcast/README.md

 through technology and new ways of thinking.
 Disclaimer: Purely for entertainment/informational purposes.

 # POPCAST's MISSION
-The POPCAST's mission is connect technical and thought leaders with the community and the audience that goes BEYOND JUST CODE.
+The POPCAST's mission is to connect technical and thought leaders with the community and the audience that goes BEYOND JUST CODE.

 ## SHOW
 * watch(YouTube): http://youtube.com/user/tonyladdie